I love to cook, and I use a lot of spices – from sweet Hungarian paprika to spicy Jamaican jerk seasoning.

 I built the second shelf much like the first.
 However, I increased the height to make the most of the available space.

-After mounting this shelf, I painted the front facing plywood, blending in to match the color of the kitchen (see pictures below of the completed spice rack).
+After mounting this shelf, I painted the front-facing plywood, blending in to match the color of the kitchen (see pictures below of the completed spice rack).

-Using the Spice Rack
+Using The DIY Spice Rack